Raul Ramirez Diversity in Journalism Internship at KQED

-The Raul Ramirez Diversity in Journalism Fund is used to support an internship at KQED with the digital news team.
-The 17-week internship program will run from January through May, two days a week (8 hours a day) at KQED and includes a three-day orientation in January.
-A stipend equal to the San Francisco minimum wage will be paid throughout the internship.
-This year, the internship will be completely remote due to the COVID-19 pandemic.
+The Raul Ramirez Diversity in Journalism Fund is used to support an internship with KQED News..
+The 17-week internship program will run from January through June, two days a week (8 hours a day) at KQED and includes a three-day orientation in January.
+This is a paid internship.
+Interns are paid hourly, San Francisco minimum wage.
+Students will also be awarded a separate stipend from the Raul Ramirez Diversity Fund.

 How to Apply

 To apply, email (in a single PDF) the following to Amber Wehrer at firstname.lastname@example.org with the subject line: Raul Ramirez Internship by Nov.
 19 at 5 p.m.